cortexproject/cortex/docs/getting-started/getting-started-blocks.md

 ## Single instance, single process

-For simplicity & to get started, we'll run it as a [single process](../configuration/single-process-config-blocks.yaml) with no dependencies:
+For simplicity and to get started, we'll run it as a [single process](../configuration/single-process-config-blocks.yaml) with no dependencies:

 ```sh
 $ go build ./cmd/cortex